 To have your unwanted safe just hauled away.

 Your safe becomes difficult to open or close.
-(NEVER slam or force a safe door closed… if it is difficult to operate at all, just leave it open and call us, it will cost you more if we have to get it open.)
+(NEVER slam or force a safe door closed… if it is difficult to operate at all, just leave it open and call us, it will save you the additional costs to get it open.)

 You begin having to dial the combination more than once to unlock your safe.